-- Home --

 The material we use is “tarred codline.”
 This is a twisted nylon twine, saturated with something like “road tar” in order to make the fiber denser (it sinks in salt water) and to protect it from abrasion.
 It is used primarily for commercial fishing nets and lines -- and is perhaps a little less dense and wire-like than the natural-fibre hemp it replaces.

-We also make a simpler version, The Newgate Cat which, although less expensive, is really much closer to the original design.
-This is perhaps the most authentic Prison Cat we make.
-The “business end,” with only eight strands of heavy tarred codline and one knot in each, is extremely authentic.
-The handle is still a little “grand” compared to the original working punishment tool; the 42” length* is just a bit smaller.
+.
+The “business end,” with only eight strands of .135" diameter tarred codline and one knot in each, is probably the most authentic.
+The handle is still a little “grand” compared to the original working punishment tool; the 42” length* is just a bit shorter.

 In 18th and 19th Century armies and prisons, whip tresses were most often 1/8” diameter woven “whipcord” -- left unknotted and unwhipped.
-When knotted, to increase severity, only one or two knots in the end of each lash was used.
+When knotted, to increase severity, only one or two knots in the end of each lash were used.
 Whipped ends make narrow welts and sometimes make clean cuts which draw blood.
 Knotted ends tend to crush rather than cut.
 They make blue bruises and tend to tear, rather than split the skin.
+We put five knots about an inch apart at the end our Thieves’ Cat lashes.
+This practice is taken from the designs used for “Religious Disciplines,” which seems to reduce the amount of damage just a bit.

 (The original standard appears to have been more than two feet of tresses on a two-foot handle which, in practice, is just a bit too long for modern ceiling heights.
 Besides, it generates a lot of power for unincarcerated people with whom one might wish to play again.)